- What’s On

 - It will undertake relevant development and training;

-- t will hold a register of every child involved with the society and will retain a contact name and number close at hand in case of emergencies.
+- It will hold a register of every child involved with the society and will retain a contact name and number close at hand in case of emergencies.

-That person?s name is Ney Roby?and he can be contacted?at the theatre.
+That person’s name is Neville Roby and he can be contacted at the theatre.